MyLife

 MyLife is an American information brokerage firm.
-The firm was founded by Jeffrey Tinsley in 2002 as Reunion.com and changed names following the 2008 merger with Wink.com.
+Founded by Jeffrey Tinsley in 2002 as Reunion.com, it changed names following a 2008 merger with Wink.com.
 MyLife gathers personal information through public records and other sources to automatically generate a "MyLife Public Page" for each person.
-A MyLife public page can list a wide variety of personal information, including an individual's age, past and current home addresses, phone numbers, email addresses, employers, education, photographs, relatives, political affiliations, a mini biography, and a personal review section which encourages other MyLife members to rate each other.
-MyLife claims to provide public background data on over 325 million identities.
-Public pages can be edited or removed by email/phone request without paying.
+These pages can list a variety of personal information, including an individual's age, past and current home addresses, phone numbers, email addresses, employers, education, photographs, relatives, political affiliations, a mini-biography.

+MyLife public pages include personal review sections, which encourages other MyLife members to rate each other.
 The site also allows people to search for any person in the United States, read their auto-generated public page, and review it.
+The company claimed in 2019 to provide public background data on over 325 million identities.

 History

 In 2007, MyLife.com received $25 million in venture funding from Oak Investment Partners.
-The company changed its name from Reunion.com to MyLife.com after merging with the search engine company, Wink in the fall of 2008.
+The company changed its name from Reunion.com to MyLife.com after merging with the search engine company, Wink, in the fall of 2008.
 According to Tinsley, the company's 2008 revenue was estimated at 52 million dollars with 90% of the firm's revenue coming from paid subscriptions.

+In August 2007, MyLife described its website as the sixth most popular social networking site with 28 million users, while a 2008 article in the Los Angeles Times criticized the company's "aggressive marketing approach."
+In February 2009 ComScore reported the company's website as having 18.2 million unique visitors that month, and Tech Crunch said it was the fourth-largest social networking website in January 2009.

 As of 2009, the company had acquired several smaller companies including Planet Alumni, GoodContacts, HighSchoolAlumni, and MyAddressBook.com.
-In 2009 Ancestry.com began a data sharing partnership with MyLife.
+In 2009, Ancestry.com began a data sharing partnership with MyLife.

-In August 2007, MyLife described its website as the sixth most popular social networking site with 28 million users, while a 2008 article in the Los Angeles Times criticized the company's "aggressive marketing approach."
-In February 2009 ComScore reported the company's website as having 18.2 million unique visitors that month, and Tech Crunch said it was the fourth largest social networking website in January 2009.

 Legal issues

+2011 class action lawsuit and State of Washington scrutiny

-In 2011, a lawsuit against MyLife said the company was engaging in false advertising practices, similar to what was alleged in a 2008 classmates.com class-action lawsuit.
+In 2011, a lawsuit against MyLife said the company was engaging in false advertising practices, similar to what was alleged in a 2008 Classmates.com class-action lawsuit.
 The suit also accused the MyLife of false solicitation by offering monthly memberships and then charging member's credit cards at the annual rate.
 The class action accused MyLife of spamming contacts improperly gathered from the address books of those visiting the site.
 U.S. District Judge Claudia Wilken's ruling consolidated the 2011 class-action lawsuit with two other fraud class actions against MyLife.
-Ultimately the lawsuit was dismissed.
+The lawsuit was ultimately dismissed.

 The Washington State Attorney General's Office began an investigation in 2011 stemming from concerns that the company's TV advertisements may have violated the state's Consumer Protection Act, which prohibits unfair and deceptive practice.
-According to State officials the company resolved the issue by making an "assurance of discontinuance" and paid $28,000 in attorneys' costs and fees.
+According to state officials, the company resolved the issue by making an "assurance of discontinuance" and paid $28,000 in attorneys' costs and fees.